greg-raven/Impeachment-Chronicles/_drafts/sources.md

 Trump still uses 'comedy' to mask the dangers of his worst ideas - https://www.msnbc.com/opinion/msnbc-opinion/trump-election-won-seriously-comedy-rcna177723

-2024 election: What happens now to Trump’s trials and sentencing. - https://slate.com/news-and-politics/2024/11/trump-trials-sentencing-election-2024-jack-smith-what-now.html
+2024 election: What happens now to Trump's trials and sentencing. - https://slate.com/news-and-politics/2024/11/trump-trials-sentencing-election-2024-jack-smith-what-now.html

 Trump's 88 criminal charges and where they stand - CREW | Citizens for Responsibility and Ethics in Washington - https://www.citizensforethics.org/reports-investigations/crew-reports/trumps-91-criminal-charges-and-where-they-stand/